 (12) Renewal of a permit.
 The procedures for issuance of a new WPCF permit apply to renewal of a permit.
-A permit may be renewed if a completed permit renewal application, on forms provided by the department, is filed with the department at least sixty days before the permit expires.
+A permit may be renewed if a completed permit renewal application, on forms provided by DEQ, is filed with DEQ at least sixty days before the permit expires.
 The permit will not expire until final action has been taken on a timely renewal application.

-(13) The department may terminate, revoke, modify, or transfer a permit in accordance with the rules in OAR chapter 340, division 045 applicable to WPCF permits.
+(13) DEQ may terminate, revoke, modify, or transfer a permit in accordance with the rules in OAR chapter 340, division 045 applicable to WPCF permits.

 (14) Rules which do not apply to WPCF applicants or permittees.